ppelleti/phoenix/README.md

 Phoenix
 ===
-Phoenix is an open source implementation of of the swift language.
+Phoenix is a free and open source implementation of the Swift language.

+It’s currently a work in progress.